feO2x/Light.GuardClauses/README.md

 ## Is it ready for production?

-To be frank, this library is still young, but the code base is thoroughly tested and I actively use it in my main work, the iRescYou research project.
-Please note that I might introduce breaking changes since we have not reached the status of a v1.0 yet, but honestely, I do think that these are just minor changes that you can solve in a blink using search and replace in your favorite IDE.
+Since the beginning of June 2016, the library is in v1.0 and stable.
+Light.GuardClauses is thoroughly covered with automated tests and I actively use it in my own work, the iRescYou research project.

 ## In the end, what do I get?